curusarn/resh/README.md

 In order to be able to develop a good history tool I will need to get some insight into real life shell and shell history usage patterns.

-This project is also my Master thesis so I need to be a bit scientific and base my design decisions on evidence/data.

 Running `reshctl sanitize` creates a sanitized version of recorded history.
 In sanitized history, all sensitive information is replaced with its SHA256 hashes.